BruceSteers/GForm/Readme.md

 mainfont=font name , changes GUI main font

-dialoge=type|default|flags , opens a requester dialog
+dialog=type|default|flags , opens a requester dialog
-type can be openfile, opendir, savefile, color, font (title sets the title) flags can be showhidden or multi
+type can be openfile, opendir, savefile, color, font (title sets the title) flags can be showhidden or multi , the dialog will message back the result to the pipe or a blank text.
 Eg.
 dialog=title|Select folder to open... dialog=opendir|/home/|showhidden
+read -u 3 NEWAPP
+if [ -z "$NEWAPP" ]; then
+echo "Change path Cancelled.." fi

 message="Message text" , pops open a message window stop or start , pauses the gui sending your script messages while you alter objects.